robcarver17/pysystemtrade/docs/backtesting.md

    func: syscore.capital.fixed_capital
 ```

 Other functions I've written are `full_compounding` and `half_compounding`.
-Again see the blog post [blog post](https://qoppac.blogspot.com/2016/06/capital-correction-pysystemtrade.html) for more detail.
+Again see the [blog post](https://qoppac.blogspot.com/2016/06/capital-correction-pysystemtrade.html) for more detail.

 To get the varying capital multiplier which the chosen method calculates use `system.accounts.capital_multiplier()`.
 The multiplier will be 1.0 at a given time if the variable capital is identical to the fixed capital.